-The seeding system is not skewed by poor performances which are not typical of the driver as the worst 30% of his/her performances are discarded.
+The seeding system is not skewed by poor performances which are not typical of the driver as the worst 30% of their performances are discarded.

-By using only a competitor’s last three events, the system is capable of reacting quickly to cases where, for example, a competitor upgrades his/her car and suddenly becomes much quicker.
+By using only a competitor’s last three events, the system is capable of reacting quickly to cases where, for example, a competitor upgrades their car and suddenly becomes much quicker.

 It is not necessary for a driver to be a finisher in order to get an Event Performance Index.
 As long as they completed six competitive stages throughout the event, an EPI will be calculated.
 Seeding is based on ability to drive fast not on ability to nurse slow machinery through to the finish.